Root lattices and invariant series for plumbed 3-manifolds: An invariant -series

 \subsection{The $q$-series}

-Let $M$ be a weakly negative definite plumbed $3$-man\-i\-fold.
-After a sequence of Neumann moves, one can assume that $M$ is constructed from a plumbing tree $\Gamma$ which is reduced and weakly negative definite (see Lemma \ref{lemma:weakcontract}).
+Let $M$ be a weakly negative-definite or weakly positive-definite plumbed $3$-man\-i\-fold.
+After a sequence of Neumann moves, one can assume that $M$ is constructed from a plumbing tree $\Gamma$ which is reduced and either weakly negative definite or weakly positive definite (see Lemma \ref{lemma:weakcontract}).
 For a root lattice $Q$, select a representative $a$ of a generalized $\mathrm{Spin}^c$-structure